voiceittech/VoiceIt2-AWSConnect/README.md

 go get -u github.com/aws/aws-sdk-go/...
 ```

-6. `cd` into the `connect-twilio-initial` directory in this repository, build the executable for Lambda, and package it into a ZIP file
+6. `cd` into the `connect-twilio-initial` directory in this repository, build the executable for Lambda, and package it into a ZIP file (or you can use the `deployment.zip` file we provide)

 ```shell
 cd [root_of_cloned_repository]/connect-twilio-initial